ulisesbocchio/least-black/README.md

 const fuzz = 10;
 // how many concurrent `convert` operations to run const concurrency = 2;
-// results it's an array of objects, first result is the one with less black color analyzeBlackPercentage(files, fuzz, concurrency).then(percentages => console.log('%j', percentages));
+// results it's an array of objects, first result is the one with the least amount of black color analyzeBlackPercentage(files, fuzz, concurrency).then(percentages => console.log('%j', percentages));
 // prints:
 // [